tronprotocol/documentation/English_Documentation/TRON_Programming_Contest/The_First_TRON_Programming_Contest.md

 April 17, 2018—Start of application

-May 20, 2018—End of project submission
+May 31, 2018—End of project submission

-May 27, 2018—Announcement of rewards
+June 5, 2018—Announcement of rewards

 Reward will be delivered within 1 month to the announcement.